Facing a Financial Crisis? A Credit Card Hardship Program Can Help

 “Go in armed with a couple questions and say, ‘I want to be honest with you: Here’s my situation,’” Weiss said.

-Although a credit card company rep may be sympathetic to your circumstances, credit card companies will also use cold, hard facts when deciding your eligibility for a hardship program.
+Although a credit card company rep may be sympathetic to your circumstances, credit card companies still use cold, hard facts when deciding your eligibility for a hardship program.

-There are three main factors that your lender will use to determine if you qualify, according to Weiss:
+There are three main factors that your lender will use to determine if you qualify:

-If you call to report financial hardships on a regular basis or regularly miss payments, the company may be less inclined to let you enter a hardship program.
+- History of on-time payments.
+If you call to report financial hardships on a regular basis or often miss credit card payments, the company may be less inclined to let you enter a hardship program.

-Credit cards have to ask themselves, “Is this someone who could realistically repay the debt eventually?”
+- Your credit score.
+Credit card companies have to ask themselves, “Is this someone who could realistically repay the debt eventually?”

 And the best time to call your credit card company about a hardship program?
 Before you need it.